flashbots/flashbots-docs/docs/flashbots-protect/gas-fee-refunds.md

 * Whether the Flashbots builder made a profit and how much
 * How much the specific transaction contributed to the value of the block
 * If the transaction was sent directly to Flashbots, or shared with other RPCs and block builders

+Note that transactions seen in the public mempool are excluded and do not receive refunds.

 ## How to maximize both refunds and speed